Smoked Turkey Sandwich with Avocado and Pesto

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Elsewhere on this site, I’ve mentioned my love for a place I used to frequent for lunch during my NYC days, which inspired some of my recipes.
+Elsewhere on this site, I’ve mentioned my fondness for a place I used to frequent for lunch when I lived in NYC, which inspired some of my recipes.
 This blue cheese salad is one example, and this smoked turkey sandwich with avocado and pesto is another.

-Smoked turkey on a bed of creamy avocado and topped with herbaceous walnut pesto is my kind of sandwich.
-But because I no longer live in NYC and am not even sure my old haunt is still there, I have no choice but to make this sandwich myself.
-Such is life!
+A smoked turkey sandwich on a bed of creamy avocado, topped with herbaceous walnut pesto, is my kind of sandwich.
+However, since I no longer live in NYC and am unsure if my old haunt is still there, I have no choice but to recreate it myself.

-Luckily, it’s easy.
-Most of the work involves preparing the pesto spread, but it’s so worth it and beats anything out of a jar or container.
+Such is life, but luckily, it’s easy.
+Most of the work involves preparing the pesto spread, but it’s well worth it and beats anything you can buy in a jar or container.
 Try it for yourself—you won’t be disappointed!

 Why You’ll Love This Smoked Turkey Sandwich with Avocado and Pesto

-• A cut above: The more elevated ingredients help put a gourmet twist on the classic turkey sandwich.
+A cut above: The more elevated ingredients add a gourmet twist to the classic turkey sandwich.

 Key Ingredients

-• Walnut Pesto: This is a nice change from the more traditional pignoli-made pesto.
+• Walnut Pesto: This is a nice alternative to the more traditional pine nut-made pesto.
 And homemade is always best!

 • Smoked Turkey: The savory taste of smoked turkey balances well with the sweetness of the pesto.